Dishoungh/martrec/README.md

 Crowdsourcing processes can be tedious to setup.
 You'll have to upload the data somewhere and grab their URLs individually and compile them into a .csv file for Mechanical Turk to create HITs (Human Intelligence Tasks).
 This can take a while.
 The purpose of this repo is to automate most of that process and can be applied to multiple applications.

+While Martrec does support GUI using the TKinter package, it's recommended to use the CLI version instead of the GUI since the GUI doesn't have the full functionality of the CLI version.

 ## Tech/Framework Used
 <b>Built with</b>